Chxnedu/aws-bootcamp-cruddur-2023/journal/week0.md

 ![Image](images/billingalarm.jpg)

 - ### Install AWS CLI
-I installed the AWS CLI on my Gitpod environment manually, and updated the gitpod config file to do it automatically each time I launch a new environment
+I installed the AWS CLI on my Gitpod environment manually, and updated the gitpod config file to install it automatically each time I launch a new environment